RevolutionAnalytics/plyrmr/docs/tutorial.md

  * extract
    * top.k
    * bottom.k

-`plyrmr` extends all these operations to Hadoop data sets, trying to maintain semantic equivalence, with limitations that will be made clear later.
-These functions are not intended as a minimal set of operations: there is a lot of functionality overlap.
-We just wanted to support existing usage to help users transitioning to Hadoop programming.

 ## Combining Operations

 What if none of the basic operations is sufficient to perform a needed data processing step?
 The first available tool is to combine different operations.
 Going back to the previous example, let's say we want to select cars with a carburetor per cylinder ratio greater than 1.
 Do such things even exist?
 On a data frame, there is a quick way to compute the answer, which is